fernando-delosrios-sp/aggregation-control/README.md

 -   **Attributes** (`attributes`): (Optional) A list of attribute names to include in the snapshot when `all` is set to false.

 You can add, edit, copy, or remove source configurations directly from the connector UI.

+For each source you configure, the connector will create a corresponding account in ISC that summarizes the latest aggregation result for that source.

 Example source configuration: